LG's next flagship smartphone will probably be called the G6, and it will probably appear in the next couple of months.

 The LG G5's biggest attribute is its fantastic dual rear camera that delivers excellent results.
 We'd expect the G6 to follow in the same path offering a standard camera sensor, coupled with a wide-angle sensor like its predecessor.

-There aren't any specific rumours relating to the resolution of the G6's cameras as yet but it has been suggested the front-facing camera will be an all-in-one camera and iris scanner.
+There haven't been any specific rumours relating to the resolution of the G6's cameras as yet but it has been suggested the front-facing camera will be an all-in-one camera and iris scanner.
 The iris scanner element will be used to authenticate the user and unlock the phone, like it was on the Galaxy Note 7, but it will be featured within a compact sensor that also combines the front-facing camera.